- Shareholders Equity

 Dividend-paying stocks form an important part of any investors’ portfolio.
 The simple reason for this is the effect of compounding.

-Let us try to understand this with help of a stock dividend example.
+Let us try to understand this with the help of an example.

 As many times these dividends are reinvested, the investor gets more shares in his portfolio and hence, making his percentage share of ownership goes up.
 This in effect makes his owner in the profits with a larger proportion.

-- Sometimes stock dividend payout may give a signal of acute cash shortages or distress within the company
+- Sometimes this payout may give a signal of acute cash shortages or distress within the company

 - It can also be seen that the company is involved in more risky projects and that can cast some doubts on management.